home-assistant/companion.home-assistant/website/versioned_docs/version-2.0.0/troubleshooting/setup.md

 Below is a list of common issues and troubleshooting advice to address them.
 For more support please [look at the more help page](more-help.md)

-#1 why is my notify not there?
-Restart ha, force close companion, go to settings, notification settings and check push id?

 #### I don't see a `notify` target in my `dev-services` panel
 Once you have [set up](../getting_started/index.md) the Companion App, a `notify.mobile_app_<Device_ID>` service will be created providing you granted notification permissions during setup.
 If you can't see this [force quit](https://support.apple.com/HT201330) the Companion App and then reopen the app and finally restart your Home Assistant instance.
 The service should now be listed in the `dev-services` panel.
 If not, check the notification settings within the app (swipe right to bring up the sidebar, the tap "App Configuration", then "Notifications").
 If the "Push ID" box is empty, tap the Reset button below it.